Unsteady dynamics of a classical particle-wave entity: The steady walking solution and its linear stability analysis

 \section{The steady walking solution and its linear stability analysis}

-Once the stationary state becomes unstable for $\beta>1/f'(0)$, one obtains a steady walking state.
+Once the stationary state becomes unstable for $\beta>1/f'(0)$, we obtain a steady walking state.
 We look for a steady walking solution with speed $u$ of the generalized stroboscopic model by substituting $x_d(t)=ut$ in Eq.~\eqref{eq_1}, which results in

 By making a change of variables $uz=r$ in the integral, we can rewrite this as